Norfolk State Spartans baseball: Norfolk State in the NCAA Tournament

+NCAA Division II

+Norfolk State appeared in the NCAA Division II baseball tournament three times.
+The Spartans had a record of 1–6.

 Stadiums

 Marty L. Miller Field

 Marty L. Miller Field is a baseball stadium in Norfolk, Virginia.
 The venue is named for former Norfolk State baseball coach Marty Miller.
 Built in 1997, it has a capacity of 1,500 spectators.